trivechain/trivechain-core/doc/masternode-registration.md

 - `collateralHash`: The txid of the 10,000 TRVC collateral funding transaction
 - `collateralIndex`: The output index of the 10,000 TRVC funding transaction
 - `ipAndPort`: Masternode IP address and port, in the format x.x.x.x:yyyy (or provided by your hosting service)
-- `ownerKeyAddr`: The new TRVC address generated above for the owner/voting address (masternode address)
+- `ownerKeyAddr`: The new TRVC address generated above for the owner/voting address (myvotingaddress address)
 - `operatorPubKey`: The BLS public key generated above (or provided by your hosting service)
-- `votingKeyAddr`: The new TRVC address generated above, or the address of a delegate, used for proposal voting (masternode address)
+- `votingKeyAddr`: The new TRVC address generated above, or the address of a delegate, used for proposal voting (myvotingaddress address)
 - `operatorReward`: The percentage of the block reward allocated to the operator as payment in percentage ( 1 = 1% )
-- `payoutAddress`: A new or existing TRVC address to receive the owner’s masternode rewards (masternode address)
+- `payoutAddress`: A new or existing TRVC address to receive the owner’s masternode rewards (any address)
 - `feeSourceAddress`: An address used to fund ProTx fee.

 Example (remove line breaks if copying):